zhouwg/kantv/README.md

 - Well-maintained <b>turn-key / self-contained</b> project for AI researchers(whom mightbe not familiar with <b>regular Android software development</b>)/developers/beginners focus on on-device AI learning / R&D activity, some AI R&D activities (AI algorithm validation / AI model validation / performance benchmark in ASR, LLM) could be done by Android Studio IDE + a powerful Android phone easily. many features and techs here can be used in a real commercial software.

-- Built-in [qwen2.5-3b](https://huggingface.co/Qwen/Qwen2.5-3B-Instruct-GGUF/tree/main) model and runs entirely offline(no Internet required)
+- Built-in [gemma-3-4b](https://huggingface.co/ggml-org/gemma-3-4b-it-GGUF/tree/main) supportive and runs entirely offline(no Internet required)

 generally speaking, this is project for developers and AI experts.